Riisa Naka: Personal life

 Naka has a Swedish grandfather, making her one-quarter Swedish and three-quarters Japanese.
 She was named Riisa after Leonardo da Vinci’s Mona Lisa painting which her grandfather had an affection for.

 She was given a Best New Talent award at the 2009 Yokohama Film Festival and became famous by appearing in Hachi One Diver, a drama that aired in 2008.

 Naka co-starred with actor Akiyoshi Nakao in Toki wo Kakeru Shoujo in 2010 and again in the NHK drama Tsurukame Josanin, which aired in August 2012.
 They started dating after the filming for the drama ended in October 2012.

 In spring 2013, it was announced that Naka would marry Nakao, with the wedding being held on March 21, 2013.
-On October 4, 2013, Naka gave birth to the couple's first child, a son at a hospital in Tokyo.
+On October 4, 2013, Naka gave birth to the couple's first child, a son, at a hospital in Tokyo.

+On April 11, 2025, she announced that she left Amuse since her first debut to work independently.

-Her skills are Japanese dancing, piano and swimming.
+Her skills are Japanese dancing, piano, and swimming.